eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-commands-project.md

 - **Enable or disable project**: Enable or disable the project.
 This command is also available in the project info page.<br>

+- **Remove project**: Removes the project from Codewind.
+The project folder can optionally be deleted from disk after removal.

 ## Logs

 - **Show all logs**: Open a channel in the **Output** view for each of the project's logs.
 To remove the output channel, use the **Hide logs** command.